 One of our main goals at the Salvation Army of Summit County is to help elevate men, women, and children from despair and provide hope and assistance through programs that work.
 Click below for more information about the various social service programs that we offer.

 Our Red Shield Pantry is a collaborative program with the Akron-Canton Foodbank which began in 2005 at our East Akron Location.
-This Direct Distribution of Food program—open to anyone--is now located at our warehouse, 2207 Romig Road, Akron, and is held every second Wednesday of the month (except December).
-Doors open at 8:30 AM followed by the distribution of food between 10:00 AM - Noon.
+This Direct Distribution of Food program—open to anyone--is now located at at The House of the Lord in Akron, 1650 Diagonal Road, and is held every second Wednesday of the month (except December).
+Doors open around 9:30 AM followed by the distribution of foodstarting at 10:00 AM.
+Our number is 330-762-8481

 At our main facility located at 190 S. Maple Street in Akron we provide food assistance on an emergency basis Monday, Tuesday, Thursday and Friday through referral and by appointment.
 Referrals are made by Info Line which is a centralized intake process for Summit County.
 Information on eligibility is available at 330-376-4850.
 Families and individuals are able to select their own food choices to meet their specific household needs.